Scandy-co/react-360-demo/README.md

 npm start
 ```

-Then nativgate to you `http://$IP_ADDRESS:8081/index.html` from your VR headset or [http://localhost:8081/index.html](http://localhost:8081/index.html) from you desktop
+Then nativgate to you `http://$IP_ADDRESS:8081/index.html` from your VR headset

+Or [http://localhost:8081/index.html](http://localhost:8081/index.html) from your desktop

 ## License